faithvoid/script.xlinkrevived/README.md

 ## TODO
 - Integrate into Cortana Server Browser
+- Add a function to manually edit "IP.txt"

 # Credits
 - SolAZDev - Original "xbmc-kai" script that this uses initialization code from.